 As technology is constantly evolving, we start to see more of a combination of technologies.
 A good example of hybridization is the system from Electroimpact.
 They performed thermoplastic AFP layup on a 3D printed mold, within the same cell using the same system.
-This is a step change in manufacturing efficiency, as the same system can 3D print a mold, then create a carbon fiber part from that mold.
+This is a step-change in manufacturing efficiency, as the same system can 3D print a mold, then create a carbon fiber part from that mold.

 On a smaller scale, this same process can be achieved by combining systems.
 Desktop 3D printers are becoming larger, and are more capable of producing accurate components.
-These components can be treated as a substrate on which thermoplastic tapes can be laid up on as a reinforcement.
+These components can be treated as a substrate on which thermoplastic tapes can be laid as a reinforcement.
 Addcomposites is one of the only companies that can offer a fiber placement system on this scale, that would be strategic to implement this method.

 Let's provide a real example from a growing industry that has to make these types of decisions regularly: air mobility.